dexie/dexie-website/docs/inbound.md

 ---
 A primary key is considered inbound if it's included in the stored objects.

-## Examples of inbound primary key
+## Examples of Inbound Primary Key

 ```javascript
 db.version(1).stores({